ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 2. Click **Attached interfaces**, then **Edit interfaces**.
 3. Expand **vpc-secure-private-vsi** and uncheck the selection next to **primary** in the **Interfaces** column.
 4. Click **Save** for the changes to be applied.

-To allow HTTP/HTTPS requests from the internet user, assign a **floating IP** to the VSI in the private subnet and open required ports via the inbound rules in the security group of private VSI.
-{:tip}

 ## Remove resources
 {: #removeresources}